Charles Lloyd (Australian general)

 Major General Charles Edward Maurice Lloyd, CBE (2 February 1899 – 31 May 1956) was a senior officer in the Australian Army.
 Lloyd graduated from the Royal Military College, Duntroon in 1918 as a regular officer in the artillery and subsequently served in a range of staff and regimental positions in the inter-war years.
-He later saw service in the Second World War, during which he held senior staff and administrative positions in the Middle East, the Netherlands East Indies, Papua and Australia.
+He later saw service in World War II, during which he held senior staff and administrative positions in the Middle East, the Netherlands East Indies, Papua and Australia.
 Later he worked as a newspaper executive, as chief of several United Nations agencies, and in private enterprise.
 Lloyd died in 1956.

 Early life

-Charles Lloyd was born on 2 February 1899 at South Fremantle, Western Australia, the second and only surviving child of Thomas Edward Lloyd, a postmaster, and his wife Edith, née Lock.
+Charles Lloyd was born on 2 February 1899 in South Fremantle, Western Australia, the second and only surviving child of Thomas Edward Lloyd, a postmaster, and his wife Edith, née Lock.
 His parents separated in 1901 and two years later his father committed suicide.
 He was subsequently raised by his mother, who worked as a telephone attendant at Coolgardie, and then in Fremantle from 1909.
 Lloyd was educated at Beaconsfield, Fremantle Boys' Central and Perth Modern schools.